fluxcd/image-reflector-controller/docs/spec/v1beta1/imagerepositories.md

 	// +optional
 	ObservedGeneration int64 `json:"observedGeneration,omitempty"`

-	// CannonicalName is the name of the image repository with all the
+	// CanonicalName is the name of the image repository with all the
 	// implied bits made explicit; e.g., `docker.io/library/alpine`
 	// rather than `alpine`.
 	// +optional